Go to the Students section

 If you miss an assessment deadline or an exam without approval for valid mitigating circumstances, you will receive zero for that assessment.
 You must not miss deadlines!

 If your claim for mitigating circumstances is approved, then you will be granted an extension to your submission deadline of up to four weeks or allowed to re-sit your examination (or, in certain situations only, an entire module).
 The University does not increase marks on the basis of mitigating circumstances.
 This is because the University wants you to demonstrate your full potential in assessments – if it is agreed you were affected by mitigating circumstances, then we will give you an extension or a re-sit so you can demonstrate your potential unaffected by such circumstances.
-Mitigating circumstances forms can be found on your PIP page.
+Mitigating circumstances forms can be found on your Student Information.

 You can view the Mitigating Circumstances Regulations on the University Regulations website.

 Withdrawal: A student who wishes to withdraw from a fully registered project or dissertation module must do so before the end of Week 2 in the semester in which the project or dissertation is to be assessed.
 Withdrawal from a project or dissertation module and subsequent re-registration implies re-negotiation of the project or dissertation from scratch unless the student has been given a DR grade for their project/dissertation.
 This procedure means no student can be withdrawn from a module at a late stage and hence achieve a one semester extension.
-Re-registration requires a student to register the module on PIP and unless the student has been given a DR grade for their project/dissertation, they will also need to complete a new M199T form.
+Re-registration requires a student to register the module on Student Information and unless the student has been given a DR grade for their project/dissertation, they will also need to complete a new M199T form.

 Change of registration: A student or supervisor may consider a dissertation/project has changed direction during work on it and may wish to transfer the Registration from one (set of) module number(s) to another, or from one Subject to another.
 The Module Leader must approve the change on an M99 Form, noting the reason for the amendment and the form must be submitted by the end of Week 8 in which the work is assessed.